 Loris Malaguzzi founded the Reggio Emilia approach in post-World War II Italy as a response to the need for rebuilding society through education.
 He believed children have '100 languages' for expressing themselves and learning, advocating for a child-centered approach where teachers act as co-learners and facilitators.
 Malaguzzi's vision emphasised community involvement, children's rights, and education as a collaborative process between children, families, and educators.

-Loris Malaguzzi was an Italian educator and innovator who played a key role in developing the Reggio Emilia approach to early childhood education.
+Loris Malaguzzi was an Italian educator and innovator who played a key role in developing the Reggio Emilia method for early years education education.
 This approach is centered around the belief that children are capable, resourceful, and active learners who should have a significant role in shaping their own education.

 Malaguzzi's vision emphasised the importance of a supportive and enriching environment that creates creativity, curiosity, and critical thinking in children.
 His philosophy also highlights the value of collaboration between children, teachers, and parents in the learning process.